arthur-debert/txtx/README.md

 To activate a theme:

 1. Press `Ctrl+K Ctrl+T` or go to File > Preferences > Color Theme
-2. Select either "RfcDoc Dark" or "RfcDoc Light" from the list
+2. Select either "txxt Dark" or "txxt Light" from the list

 ## Installation

 1. Open VS Code
 2. Press `Ctrl+Shift+X` or `Cmd+Shift+X` to open the Extensions view
-3. Search for "RfcDoc Format"
+3. Search for "txxt Format"
 4. Click Install

 ## Usage

 The extension automatically activates for all `.txt`, `.txtx`, and `.rfc` files.
-If you want to manually set a file to use RfcDoc highlighting:
+If you want to manually set a file to use txxt highlighting:

 1. Open the file
 2. Click on the language mode indicator in the bottom-right corner of VS Code
-3. Select "RfcDoc" from the list
+3. Select "txxt" from the list

 ## Testing the Extension